 Should you feel overwhelmed this upcoming tax season, we have thousands of highly trained tax professionals ready to tackle your unique situation.
 Our tax professionals understand the complexities of the tax code and guarantee you get every credit and deduction you deserve.

 [Still have tax questions?
 Find a tax professional near you now.]

-If you want to take taxes up on your own, we offer tax preparation software and online tax filing to for do-it-yourself taxes.
-Should you get stuck both offer free unlimited advice from our tax experts.
+If you want to take taxes up on your own, we offer tax calculators, tax preparation software and online tax filing to for do-it-yourself taxes.
+Should you get stuck, our tax software and online filing options offer free unlimited advice from our tax experts.

 A third option is our “Best of Both” service.
 Here you can file on your own taxes through our DIY software, then have a tax professional review it.
 With a DIY element and professional support to create confidence, Best of Both has you covered.
 After preparing your own taxes, gain peace of mind knowing that an H&R Block tax expert has reviewed, corrected, signed and filed your tax return on your behalf.